Fresh Fruit Tart

-I’ve made this easy dessert several times, with a couple of different types of crust.
-There’s short dough crust, which is more like a cookie dough, pie dough, which won’t be as sweet as the short dough crust, and the original recipe, from Nigella Lawson, which is a graham cracker crust.
-The latest incarnation is a grain free crust, which is basically just a nut crust.
+I’ve made this easy fruit tart several times, with a couple of different types of crust.
+A shortbread crust, which is more like cookie dough and a little to sweet for my taste.
+There’s pie dough, which won’t be as sweet as the short dough crust.
+And then there’s graham cracker crust, which is the original recipe from Nigella Lawson.
+My latest incarnation is this nut-based, grain-free crust, which also makes it gluten free.

 - 3 cups walnuts and almonds, (you can use pecans and hazelnuts as well)